-We are pleased to provide our formal annual Actuarial Valuation Report as of January 1, 2019, for the Regional Transportation Authority Pension Plan ("RTA Pension Plan").
+We are pleased to provide our formal annual Actuarial Valuation Report as of January 1, 2020, for the Regional Transportation Authority Pension Plan ("RTA Pension Plan").
 The actuarial valuation was performed at the request of the Regional Transportation Authority ("RTA") and is intended for use by the RTA and those designated by the RTA.
 This report may be provided to parties other than the RTA only in its entirety and only with the permission of the RTA.
 GRS is not responsible for unauthorized use of this report.

-The purposes of the actuarial valuation are to measure the Plan's funding progress as of the actuarial valuation date, to determine the recommended annual contribution of the RTA Pension Plan for the Plan Year commencing January 1, 2019 and ending on December 31, 2019 and to analyze plan experience during the prior year.
+The purposes of the actuarial valuation are to measure the Plan's funding progress as of the actuarial valuation date, to determine the recommended annual contribution of the RTA Pension Plan for the Plan Year commencing January 1, 2020 and ending on December 31, 2020 and to analyze plan experience during the prior year.
 This report should not be relied on for any purpose other than the purposes described herein.
 Determinations of financial results associated with the benefits described in this report, for purposes other than those identified above, may be significantly different.

 The contribution amount in this report is determined using the actuarial assumptions and methods disclosed in Section C of this report.
-This report includes risk metrics beginning on page A-5 but does not include a more robust assessment of the risks of future experience not meeting the actuarial assumptions.
+This report includes risk metrics beginning on page A-6 but does not include a more robust assessment of the risks of future experience not meeting the actuarial assumptions.
 Additional assessment of risks was outside the scope of this assignment.

-The recommended annual contribution shown on page A-7 is best viewed as the minimum contribution that complies with the Board's funding policy.
+The recommended annual contribution shown on page A-8 is best viewed as the minimum contribution that complies with the Board's funding policy.
 Users of this report should be aware that contributions made at that rate do not guarantee benefit security.
 Until the plan is fully funded, we encourage the plan sponsor to contribute in excess of the recommended annual contribution to the extent possible.

 This actuarial valuation assumes the continuing ability of the plan sponsor to make the contributions necessary to fund this plan.
-A determination regarding whether or not the plan sponsor is actually able to do so is outside our scope of expertise and was not performed.
+A determination regarding whether or not the plan sponsor is actually able to do so is outside our area of expertise and was not performed.

-The findings in this report are based on data and other information through January 1, 2019.
-The actuarial valuation was based upon information furnished by the Regional Transportation Authority agencies and the Plan Administrator, Reed-Ramsey, concerning benefits provided by the Regional Transportation Authority Pension Plan, financial transactions, Plan provisions and active members, terminated members, retirees and beneficiaries.
+The findings in this report are based on data and other information through January 1, 2020.
+The actuarial valuation was based upon information furnished by the Regional Transportation Authority agencies and the Plan Administrator, Reed-Ramsey (Reed-Ramsey merged with Alliance Pension Consultants, LLC on July 1, 2020), concerning benefits provided by the Regional Transportation Authority Pension Plan, financial transactions, Plan provisions and active members, terminated members, retirees and beneficiaries.
 We checked for internal and year-to-year consistency, but did not audit the data.
-We are not responsible for the accuracy or completeness of the information provided by the Regional Transportation Authority agencies or Reed-Ramsey.
-As part of the actuarial valuation process, GRS updated service amounts for active members in accordance with the rules established with Reed-Ramsey.

-Board of Trustees Regional Transportation Authority July 18, 2019 Page 2
+Board of Trustees Regional Transportation Authority August 6, 2020 Page 2